KeithBillings/KeithBillings/README.md

 I then never stopped learning and immediately began courses through Udemy to gain even more knowledge.
 I wanted to improve my skills in React, so I began a course teaching Redux, GraphQL, Stripe, and Firebase.
 Along the way I learned Next.js, Typescript, SCSS, Shopify, and more!

-I am currently a part of a start up, and have learned Google Authenticaiton, Facebook authentication, and how to integrate the front end apis to a Django backend.
+Currently part of a start up, and have learned Google Authenticaiton, Facebook authentication, and how to integrate the front end apis to a Django backend.

 My current favorite framework is Next.js.